faboo/restsh/Readme.md

 While array elements and object properties may be modified, neither arrays nor objects may be extended or shrunk after creation.

-It also support custom functions, defined like this:

-	\foo, bar. foo + bar

-where the above is a function that takes two arguments, `foo` and `bar`, and returns their sum.
-You might call it like
-this:

-	$ let sum = \foo, bar. foo + bar
-	$ sum(foo: 5, bar: 3)
-	8
-	$ sum(bar: 3, foo: 5)
-	8

-Notice that the order of the arguments doesn't matter - just that they're named correctly.
-Built-in functions and service methods may also have specific type requirements for their arguments.

 ## Variables

 Variables are declared with `let`, and can be assigned values with `=`.